top of page

 The Role of Confidence in Expressing Your Calling

 Confidence makes all the difference when you're pursuing God's plan for your life.
-It stems from trust in yourself—a belief that God made you good enough, and that in Him, you have everything you need to build what He’s placed in your heart.
-This frees you to pursue the good works He’s prepared for you in a healthier and more wholehearted way.
+It stems from trust—a belief that God made you good enough, and that in Him, you have everything you need to build what He has placed in your heart.
+This frees you to pursue the good works He has prepared for you in a healthier and more wholehearted way.

 An Unexpected Lesson

 A few years ago, I attended a church that met in a school hall with rented chairs.
-Most people sat in their chairs without a second thought—until we went through a strange period where chairs started collapsing during the service.
+Most people sat down without a second thought—until we went through a strange period where chairs started collapsing during services.
 After the third person hit the floor in about as many weeks, the wise among us suddenly became chair inspectors.
-What we once trusted without question became suspect.
+What we had trusted without question became suspect.

-Confidence is a lot like faith—its belief built on experience.
-The chair incident got me thinking: we place our weight on chairs because we’re confident they’ll hold us.
+Confidence is a lot like faith—it's belief built on experience.
+The chair incident got me thinking: we place our weight on chairs because we're confident they'll hold us.
 We trust them to do what they were made to do.
-Unless you were there for those unfortunate services, you’d sit without hesitation.
-But for those who witnessed the chair catastrophes, that trust was broken.
-At its core, confidence is trust that something (or someone) is capable of doing what you expect it to do.
-That’s how confidence is formed—and how it’s lost.
+Unless you were there for those unfortunate services, you'd sit without hesitation.
+But for those who witnessed the chair catastrophes, that trust was shaken.

 Confidence is trust that something (or someone) is capable of doing what you expect it to do.